-As for that “China Girl” cover I’d been looking forward to, while I believe he did it for the right reasons (to generate songwriting income for his pal Iggy who was going through a career rough patch at the time) and I do enjoy it whenever I hear it wafting out of radio speakers someone, it isn’t even a patch on the original.
+As for that “China Girl” cover I’d been looking forward to, while I believe he did it for the right reasons (to generate songwriting income for his pal Iggy who was going through a career rough patch at the time) and I do enjoy it whenever I hear it wafting out of radio speakers somewhere, it isn’t even a patch on the original.

 Still, Bowie had ditched the cone of silence and I was happy he was back and doing well.
 His return was a multi-pronged attack, complete with three new movies.
 There was the fun, campy The Hunger, alongside Catherine Deneuve, Susan Sarandon, and Bauhuas, filled with new-wavey vampirism and Playboy lesbianism; a cinema release for Ziggy Stardust: The Motion Picture, chronicling his final gig with the Spiders in 1973; and Nagisa Oshima’s sombre WWII film, Merry Christmas, Mr. Lawrence.

 Even though I had unsteady and low-paying-when-I-got-it employment during that recession-ravaged time and was frequently cash-strapped, I had socked away $$ in anticipation of this gig.
 I was suitably verklempt to get general floor tix for the event, taking place on Labour Day weekend, Saturday September 3rd.
 In fact, ticket demand was so strong that a second night was later added (Toronto’s always had a big love for Bowie).